IN THIS MODULE, TRUSTEES WILL EXPLORE:

 What is an effective flow in the policy-making process?

-Most elected boards have a clearly articulated policy development process.
+Most boards of trustees have a clearly articulated policy development process.
 Generally, it flows like this:

 Identification of Policy Issue

 Development of Draft Policy, Input, and Final Approval

 The identification of the need for a board policy or the need for review or revision of an existing board policy may be initiated by board members, constituent groups, a board’s policy committee, students, or staff members.
 The need for change could also be identified as a result of policy directives from the Ministry of Education or as a result of regulations or legislation at the federal, provincial or municipal level.

 The board of trustees, or a designated committee of the board, considers policies for development or review, including requests for new policies.
 In many boards this is an annual process.
 All polices to be reviewed or developed are presented to the board for approval.
 A board’s policy will usually stipulate: “Adoption of new board policies or revision of existing policies is solely the responsibility of the board.”

 When the board of trustees makes a decision to develop a policy or revise an existing policy, a first step involves consultation with constituent groups who may have an interest in the policy.
 This could include students, parents, staff, employee unions and the broader community.